Tea offers 60 recipes for herbal infusions to deal with all sorts of ailments and needs and I can highly recommend purchasing a copy.

-While reading through Margaret Roberts’ book which has 60 teas to revitalize and restore I was most interested to learn that you can give tea to your dogs.
+While reading through Margaret Roberts’ book which has 60 teas to revitalize and restore, I was most interested to learn that you can give this beverage to your dogs.
 This is not something I have ever though to do, even though I have used essential oils and rescue remedy in their water.
-I am a big fan of herbal infusions and swear by my parsley ‘tea’ I make for when I have kidney stones.
+I am a big fan of herbal infusions and swear by my parsley infusion I make for when I have kidney stones.

 Margaret Roberts’ tells us that to make the perfect cup of herbal tea you need to harvest edible flowers and leaves from your garden.
 Please make sure that what you pick is indeed edible!
 Using a quarter of a cup of the flowers and/or leaves, pour a cup of boiling water over them and leave to steep for 3-5 minutes before straining.
 If using bark or seeds (always fresh and non irradiated of course) then use 1-2 teaspoons of seeds or 1 tablespoon of bark, to a cup of boiling water.
 Leave to draw for 5 minutes before straining.
 Add lemon and/or honey to taste, and sip slowly.

 The book is divided into flowers, herbs, and spices and these are listed alphabetically.
 Quite a few recipes caught my eye, such as catmint with lemon balm (p40), cinnamon soother (p50) and immune-boosting echinacea (p66).
 I have been making my own version of the ginger cold cure (p75) for years, with the addition of cinnamon.
 The book has recipes for teas to use as an anti-inflammatory (p78), anti-oxidants (p92) and for chest and kidney ailments (p104).
 The other blends that interest me are the marjoram tea (p112), raspberry iced tea (p140) and the stinging nettle tea (p168).
 There are many plants that I have never heard of and some like the violet tea (p178) that most people will know.